AndreaAlberti07/Amazon-books-reviews-ML/README.md

 ## Mandatory tasks:

+- [ ] Perform a preliminary data exploration analysis to understand how your data look like and to formulate initial hypotheses (choose your analysis direction and strategy).
+- [ ] Consolidate your hypotheses and start to prepare your data for the analysis.
+- [ ] Design a data analysis campaign, provide a proof to your hypotheses.
+- [ ] Prepare a 10 minutes (please respect this timeline) PowerPoint (or similar tool) presentation for discussing your project during the exam
+- [ ] You have to think also to data scalability and you should IMAGINE that your data source could be a Big Data Source.
+Therefore, you have to design a solution (provide an architecture) that scales in such a Big Data context.
+Do not make assumptions about input data dimension unless you are filtering them - meaning that you control the final size (using your Big Data tools).
 - [ ] You must write at least one batch MapReduce Job on Hadoop (you can also use Hive - in this case, you may expect questions on the form of your Mapper and Reducer functions)